16 Simple Personal Branding Tips to Make You Stand Out at Work

 Blog on Medium

 Quora is the most popular Q&A platform, where people all over the world share their knowledge.
-Anyone can ask questions about any subject.
 So, here you can show yourself as an expert in professional topics and share your experience.

 Facebook groups are an excellent opportunity to connect with people who belong to your professional activity.
 Find and join active groups to learn something new from industry colleagues and share your experience and knowledge.

 To do your guest publishing well, reach out to websites and blogs with authority and a high reputation in your industry.
-They are read and followed by people who are interested in niche topics.
-Blogging there is an excellent opportunity for you to spread your expertise and widen the audience.
+Blogging there is an excellent job opportunity for you to spread your expertise and widen the audience.

 HARO is an online platform connecting journalists and expert bloggers.
 Here you can answer the questions posted by journalists.
 After, they will refer to you as an expert in their articles.